Communities in Norfolk County, Ontario: Vittoria

-The Catherwood and the Kiln is a moderately expensive pizza restaurant that is popular among locals.
-Other items on the menu include subs, panzerottis, chicken caesar salads, mozzarella sticks.
-The toppings are typically of excellent quality and people attend this establishment year round.

 Vittoria Baptist Cemetery is located on Charlotteville Road; having the distinction of being a United Empire Loyalists burial ground and containing the remains of at least 532 people.
 This cemetery has existed since 1804.
 This settlement was the birthplace of Egerton Ryerson (in 1803) a Methodist minister.
 Between 1844 and 1876, he was the chief superintendent of education for Upper Canada and was responsible for developing Upper Canada's education system.

-Today the village, hidden off the main tourist routes, is a treasure trove for historians.
-Its architecture, setting, and untouched feeling provide a glimpse into what rural Upper Canada was once like.
-Many private and public buildings have been historically designated including the Baptist Church established in 1804, and the Vittoria Town Hall built in 1870.
-In addition, it is home to historic Christ Church Anglican, built in 1844, one of the most important frame churches still in existence in Ontario, remaining largely unchanged since its construction.

-The village's name refers to the 1813 victory of the Duke of Wellington at the Battle of Vittoria in Spain.
+W

 Walsh

-Walsh, formerly known as Charlotteville Centre, is a medium-sized hamlet in Norfolk County that is home to Walsh Public School in the Grand Erie District School Board and St. Michael's Catholic Elementary School.
+Walsh, formerly known as "Charlotteville Centre", is a medium-sized hamlet in Norfolk County that is home to Walsh Public School in the Grand Erie District School Board and St. Michael's Catholic Elementary School.

 Since Walsh Public School is a rural school, farming is considered to be the primary source of income for most of the local families.
 Either one parent or both parents is usually employed in a workplace that is dependent on the local agriculture industry.
 While the grade 3 students are good readers at Walsh Public School, the grade 6 students perform equally well at reading and writing.
 Both the grade 3 and grade 6 students show a universal weakness in mathematics.
 Female students have a slight advantage over the male students when to comes to reading and math.